 Professor Shaw is a CPA (inactive) with work experience at KPMG (St. Louis).
 He teaches Advanced Accounting (MACC), Financial Accounting and Corporate Governance (MACC), and Accounting for Managers (execMBA).
 He has received or been nominated for numerous School of Accountancy, Trulaske College of Business, and University of Missouri teaching awards (see list below).

 Professor Shaw currently serves on the editorial board of the Journal of Business Research.
 He previously served on the editorial boards of Research in Accounting Regulation and Issues in Accounting Education.
-He is the faculty advisor to the Association of Certified Fraud Examiners student chapter and he previously served as the faculty advisor to the Beta Alpha Psi student chapter.
 He is actively involved in committees and meetings of the American Accounting Association and the Financial Accounting and Reporting Section of the American Accounting Association.

 EducationBS, Accounting, Bradley University; MBA, University of Wisconsin; PhD, University of Wisconsin